nrfconnect/ncs-zigbee/samples/light_switch/README.rst

 Both networks are independent from each other.

-To support both protocols at the same time, the Zigbee stack uses the :ref:`zephyr:ieee802154_interface` radio during the inactive time of the Bluetooth LE radio (using the Timeslot API of the :ref:`nrfxlib:mpsl`).
+To support both protocols at the same time, the Zigbee stack uses the `IEEE 802.15.4`_ radio during the inactive time of the Bluetooth LE radio (using the Timeslot API of the :ref:`nrfxlib:mpsl`).
 Depending on the Bluetooth LE connection interval, the nRF52 development kits can spend up to 99% of the radio time on the Zigbee protocol.

 Transmitting and receiving data when using this example does not break connection from any of the used radio protocols, either Bluetooth LE or Zigbee.

-For more information about the multiprotocol feature, see :ref:`ug_multiprotocol_support`.
+For more information about the multiprotocol feature, see `Multiprotocol support`_ in the |NCS| documentation.

 .. _zigbee_light_switch_configuration: